 Probably everybody’s favorite type of pain to be in when getting tattooed (as weird as that sounds!).

-…But don’t worry, after a few minutes your adrenaline amongst various other hormones will begin to kick in and the pain will begin to subside and start to feel like a dull background pain.
-This is your bodies way of dealing with the current trauma.
+…But don’t worry, after a few minutes your adrenaline and other hormones will begin to kick in and the pain will begin to subside and start to feel like a dull background pain.
+This is your body’s way of dealing with the current trauma.

-You will probably continue to drift in and out of this ‘dull pain’ phase throughout the sitting, and will likely experience it more if you’re preoccupied with something else such as talking to your artist or watching a TV.
+You will probably continue to drift in and out of this ‘dull pain’ phase throughout the sitting, and will likely experience it more if you’re preoccupied with something else such as talking to your tattoo artist, listening to some tunes, or watching TV.

 Once in a while your body will snap back to reality and you’ll have to put up with heightened pain receptors again for a while – but the pain will hopefully fall back into the background again shortly.